John Quinton: Life history

 John Quinton was born in Brockley, near Lewisham, south east London in 1921 and was educated at Christ's College, Finchley leaving in 1937 having passed the London General School Examination with Matriculation.

-He joined the Specialloids engineering company as an apprentice and could have remained there as an exempt employee through the war, but in 1941 he joined the Royal Air Force as a navigator to more actively contribute to the war effort.
-Consistently rated exceptional, he flew in night fighters and was commissioned in January 1942.
-For his splendid work in this most dangerous and exacting branch of the service he was awarded the Distinguished Flying Cross (DFC) in 1944 flying Mosquitos with No. 604 Squadron.
-Promoted to Squadron Leader, he served in India and the Far East and, uniquely for a navigator, became a flight commander.
+He joined the Specialloids engineering company as an apprentice.
+He could have remained there as an exempt employee through the war, but in 1941 he chose to join the Royal Air Force as a navigator.
+He flew in night fighters, consistently earning exceptional ratings, and was commissioned in January 1942.
+For this work, he was awarded the Distinguished Flying Cross (DFC) in 1944 flying Mosquitos with No. 604 Squadron.
+After he was promoted to Squadron Leader, he served in India and the Pacific theatre of the war.
+He became a flight commander, which was unusual for a navigator.

 In 1946 he left the RAF and went back to his old job at Specialloids, and then moved to the car accessory company Brown Brothers where he remained until 1951.
 During this time he married and became a father to a son.

 In 1951 he re-joined the RAF at the 228 Operational Conversion Unit where he had to start again as a Flight Lieutenant as he was unable to return with his old rank of Squadron Leader.
 He was killed only two months later on the point of completing his refresher course.

 The George Cross was presented to his widow, Margaret Quinton, by HM The Queen at an investiture held on 27 February 1952, the first of her reign.

 His medals are currently on display in the Lord Ashcroft Gallery at the Imperial War Museum in London.